 Venting is commonly touted as a necessary outlet.
 “I just have to get something off my chest.”
 People who emotionally vent are praised for being so authentic, and the more hysterical they are, the more they are praised.

-You do not have to get anything off your chest by dumping it on another person.
+You do not have to get anything off of your chest by dumping it on another person.